Easy Cinnamon Rolls (from scratch).

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.

-For anyone fearful of yeast, you can always make my 20 minute Mini Cinnamon Buns (no yeast) instead.
+For anyone still fearful of yeast, you can always make my 20 minute Mini Cinnamon Buns (no yeast) instead.
 However, today’s rolls are a great starting off point!
 Go ahead, challenge yourself.
 Totally worth it!

 *This is a sponsored post for Red Star Yeast.
 I have been compensated for making this recipe.
 However, I was not paid to write a review and all opinions are 100% my own.